stanlylau/peoplemaking/chapter-1-introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When you add all this up, you have physically healthy, mentally alert, feeling, loving, playful, authentic, creative, productive, responsible human beings.
 These are people who can stand on their own two feet, love deeply, and fight fairly and effectively.
 They can be on equally god terms with both their tenderness and their toughness, and can know the difference between them.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The family is the context in which a person with such dimensions developers.
-And the adults in charge are the peoplemakers.
+And the adults in charge are the _peoplemakers_.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In my years as a family therapist, I have found that four aspects of family life keep popping up:

-The feelings and ideas one has about oneself, which I call self-worth
+The feelings and ideas one has about oneself, which I call _self-worth_

-The ways people use to work out meaning with one another, which I call communication
+The ways people use to work out meaning with one another, which I call _communication_

-The rules people use for how they should feel and act, which eventually develop into what I call the family system
+The rules people use for how they should feel and act, which eventually develop into what I call the _family system_

-The way people relate to other people and institutions outside the family, which I call the link to society.
+The way people relate to other people and institutions outside the family, which I call the link to _society_.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;No matter what kind of problem first led a family into my office — whether an unfaithful wife or depressed husband, a delinquent daughter or a schizophrenic son — I soon found that the prescription was the same.
 To relieve their family pain, some way had to be found to change these four key factors.
 In all the troubled families I noticed that: